 How long does it take to adjust to new hearing aids?

 It can take several weeks to completely adjust to your new hearing aids.
 Hearing tends to deteriorate gradually over time, so when sounds are reintroduced to the brain quickly, it can be a bit disorienting at first.
 This adjustment period is essential to get the maximum benefit from your hearing aids, and that is why National Hearing Care has an acclimitization program to help you through.

 What type of warranty comes with a hearing aid?

-The warranty for your hearing aid is typically 3 years – and is set by the manufacturer.
+The warranty for your hearing aid is typically up to 2 years – and is set by the manufacturer.
 Small repairs and part replacements are not always covered, - but we do have care plans available.
 Speak to your National Hearing Care clinician about this.